chadjoan/auxiliary-martian-provisions/README.md

 Unfortunately, all of those have a boolean equivalence of `true`, which is an odd thing to receive for a negative result!

-Indeed, we end up with nonesense like this:
+Indeed, we end up with nonsense like this:
 ```D
 unittest
 {